Pipeline attack in US underscores weakness of cyber defence

 "The fact that a bunch of geeks armed with laptops shut down a pipeline that serves 45 per cent of America's oil refineries shows that US critical infrastructure is a lot more vulnerable to cyber extortion than we'd like to think," the geopolitical risk consultancy Eurasia Group said in an e-mail.

-"And the Biden administration's US$2 trillion (S$2.65 trillion) plan to upgrade US infrastructure across the board turns cyber security into an even more urgent concern," it added.
+"And the Biden administration's US$2 trillion (S$2.65 trillion) plan to upgrade infrastructure across the board turns cyber security into an even more urgent concern."

-On Monday, the FBI confirmed that the attack was carried out by a cybercrime gang calling itself DarkSide, apparently based in eastern Europe and Russia.
+The Federal Bureau of Investigation (FBI) confirmed on Monday that the attack was carried out by a cybercrime gang calling itself DarkSide, and apparently based in eastern Europe and Russia.

 "DarkSide ransomware is responsible for the compromise of the Colonial Pipeline network," the FBI said in a statement.
 "We continue to work with the company and our government partners on the investigation."

-On Monday, the gang released a statement saying the group is apolitical and only wants to make money.
+Also on Monday, the hackers released a statement saying they were apolitical and only want to make money.

-There is no indication as to whether Colonial Pipeline has or intends to meet the ransom demand.
+There is no sign as to whether Colonial Pipeline has met or intends to meet the ransom demand.

 "Typically, that is a private sector decision, and the administration has not offered further advice at this time," deputy national security adviser for cyber and emerging technologies Anne Neuberger told White House reporters.